nucliweb/jxl-in-css/README.md

 ```

 ## Usage

 ### 1. Convert to JXL

-Convert you images to jxl format, you can use [Squoosh]
+Convert you images to jxl format, you can use [Squoosh], [JPEGXL.io], or take a look to the software list on [JPEGXL.info]

 ### 2. Install `jxl-in-css`